 Logos Bible SoftwareTweet

-Logos, the Bible study tools & resource leader for Macs, PCs & mobile devices, serves pastors, scholars & anyone studying the Bible, working with 150 publishers to offer 30,000 ebooks in 210 nations.
+Logos, the Bible study tools & resource leader for Macs, PCs & mobile devices, serves pastors, scholars & anyone studying the Bible, working with hundreds of publishers to offer hundreds of thousands

 Posted 1/22/13 at 11:01 AM | Logos Bible Software

 Author: Nathan Smoyer, Logos Bible Software